Kiriki-liszt/JS_Inflator/README.md

 * Meters are now following envelope detector with time contants.

 v2.0.1: Fix for Crash for Ableton, and fix for VU meter in Twarch GUI.
+v2.0.2: Two GUIs are now integrated to one plugin.

 ## What I've learned